The original founder of Smith Ridge Veterinary Center, and the author of “The Nature of Animal Healing”, Dr. Goldstein earned his DVM

 Dr. Jacqueline Ruskin

-Dr. Ruskin is currently taking courses in Traditional Chinese Veterinary Medicine (TCVM) from the Chi Institute to complete certification in:
+courses there in Traditional Chinese Veterinary Medicine (TCVM) to complete

 certification in: Veterinary Food Therapy, Veterinary Herbology, and Tui Na

 (Chinese Medical Massage).